tyrtyrych/BeginningJavaScript/03-types/readme.md

     age > 0 && age < 18;
     //=> true

 The `&&` operator represents the logical "and".
-This returns true if both the expression on its left and expression on its right return true.
+This returns `true` if both the expression on its left and expression on its right return `true`.
 Similarly, we can use the logical "or" operator, `||`.
 In this example, we're checking to see if the type is a number or a string.